bootdotdev/blog/content/computer-science/comprehensive-guide-to-learn-computer-science-online.md

 ### 2 - Networking

-Every once in awhile, something goes wrong with a companies server connections, and only the most experience developers are able to deal with the outage.
+Every once in a while, something goes wrong with a company's server connections, and only the most experienced developers are able to deal with the outage.
 Those developers are more valuable resources, and as a result command higher salaries.
 An understanding of networking basics is a huge boon to your engineering career.

 ![Networking](/img/800/4-Types-of-Business-Networking-Opportunities-to-Consider.jpg)